jeffinjk/GeneQuest/README.md

-# 🧠 GeneQuest – A Gamified Learning Experience
+# 🧠 GeneQuest – A Gamified Learning Experience!

 **GeneQuest** is a gamified learning platform designed to make studying fun, engaging, and interactive.
 It brings together quizzes, XP, leaderboards, and real-time chat to create a motivating environment for learners.